thesaigoneer/atomic-saigon/README.md

 ## Current image

 Since it is so easy to rebase I will be making some recipe's per DE.
 In the config directory of this repo you will find additional yaml files, that i rename to recipe.yml and then rebase to.
 You can look through them for my specific adaptations.
 N.B !
 If you rebase to my image (without cloning) you will currently find yourself in:

 - 7th of November 2024: Cosmic DE

 The idea of running an alpha on top of ublue-core was irresistible.
 That's what all this was originally made for.
 Be aware that this (with some very minor adaptations) is the Cosmic 'basic' spin; Ublue also has versions of Cosmic on top of Silverblue and Kinoite available.

 ## Idea

 In 2022 I already made a number of adapted images, but that got shelved and discontinued by me after some time.
 These images will deliver an atomic desktop, with all Ublue tooling and tweaks included, but with the visible applications brought back to a bare minimum, as I like it.

 ## What's in & What's out

 All tooling added by the Ublue project remains pristine.
 Suffice to say I don't run the DX (developers) or Nvidia images here; it is the 'standard' version of their and Fedora's images that I'm adjusting here.

 This means software like distrobox, fzf, firewalld, vim and htop has already been included in the base image.
 I have only included fastfetch and zsh ootb and removed a ton of fonts and Firefox (which surprisingly enough is installed from the repo's).
 All other required/desired software can be installed through flatpak and/or distrobox.
-In this Ucore based image no Homebrew is installed.
+In this Ucore based image Homebrew is not installed.
 With regards to flatpaks: I suggest to use the verified versions.
 That 'proves' the application you are installing has been provided by the official publisher.
 More and more applications are reaching that status.